theawesomecoder61/SZS-Tool/README.md

 - Select the `.zip` file

 ## Decompressing
-- To decompress, select a `.szs` file
+- To decompress, select a supported file
+- Next, choose a folder to export to

 ## Downloads
 Go to the [Release pages](https://github.com/theawesomecoder61/SZS-Tool/releases).